seas-cs32/chap02/README.md

 to solving the new problem in Chapter 2 (i.e., turn a story into a theatrical script).

-`script2.py`: an incomplete script, in which we have started to fill in the code for state `S0` (and nothing for state `S1`).
+`script2.py` - `script7.py`: incomplete scripts that track the major
+steps we follow in Chapter 2.

-`script3.py`: a script that we hope will work for dialogue spread over two or more file lines.
+`script8.py`: a script that we hope will work for dialogue spread over two or more file lines.
 We're not sure it will work for other patterns of dialogue.

-`script4.py`: a script that fixes a problem with `script3.py`, which didn't work for dialogue contained completely within one file line.
+`script9.py`: a script that fixes a problem with `script8.py`, which didn't work for dialogue contained completely within one file line.

 `txts`: Directory containing plaintext stories (i.e., `[title].txt`).
-The assignments and exercises make reference to a number of these files as test inputs.
+The chapter and its exercises make reference to a number of these files as test inputs.

-`count32.py`: starting point for ALEs 1-5.
+`count32.py`: starting point for ALEs 2.1-2.5.

+`script32.py`: a cleaned-up version of `script9.py` that serves as the starting point for ALE 2.7.